tsubasaogawa/lambda-image-viewer/README.md

 A simple image viewer using AWS Lambda + CloudFront + DynamoDB + S3.

+I used to use Flickr as a storage for blog images, but for several reasons (mainly financial), I needed an alternative.
+Therefore, I am prioritizing the implementation of features that are essential for my personal use.

 ## Features

 ### CDN

+route: `<CDN Domain>/.../foo.jpg`

 - Provides a standard S3-backed CDN via CloudFront.
 - Private mode: Images in the `private` folder are accessible only with the appropriate token query.

 ### Image Viewer

+route: `<Viewer Domain>/image/.../foo.jpg`

 ![Screenshot](https://github.com/tsubasaogawa/lambda-image-viewer/assets/7788821/ec35bdf9-1446-4f5c-a85e-3a82940aeef3)

 - Shows an image info (EXIF).

 ### Camera Roll (Admin Page)

+route: `<Viewer Domain>/cameraroll/`

 ![Screenshot](https://github.com/user-attachments/assets/fd366891-0974-4507-9f06-fcfd8045bb08)